nodejs/node/doc/api/addons.md

 ### Linking to libraries included with Node.js

-Node.js uses statically linked libraries such as V8, libuv and OpenSSL.
+Node.js uses statically linked libraries such as V8, libuv, and OpenSSL.
 All addons are required to link to V8 and may link to any of the other dependencies as well.
 Typically, this is as simple as including the appropriate `#include <...>` statements (e.g. `#include <v8.h>`) and `node-gyp` will locate